kristianmandrup/auth-assistant/README.markdown

 _Note:_
 You are most welcome to provide "plugins" for other permission frameworks.

+## ORMs

+In general, it should now finally be pretty easy to set up a Rails 3 app, with a full Session system, Permission system linked to a Role strategy system using any ORM.
+Devise supports the following ORMS:

+* Active Record
+* Data Mapper
+* Mongo Mapper
+* Mongoid

+These ORMs are also supported for the Roles strategy system.
+The Permission system should not have any ORM dependency.
+There are plans to create a top-level generator which sets up your project with all these systems for a given ORM.

 ## Installation and configuration ##

 This gem has been designed for Rails 3 only.